-So, the problems started from this division to continued through the dictatorial period of Barre, the civil war after the fall of Barre and the turmoil led by the Council of Islamic Courts (CIC) and their military arm called al Shabaab.
+So, the problems started from this division to continue through the dictatorial period of Barre, the civil war after the fall of Barre, the American presence in Somalia and the turmoil led by the Council of Islamic Courts (CIC) and their military arm called al Shabaab.

 Barre, as a military dictator has never thought of such education, because he wanted to keep the people politically ignorant.
 The education system worked that time to graduate only officials to help him in many administrative areas and to that limit only.